jmfriedt/learning_blas/README.md

 ## Learning BLAS

-The objective of this set of programs is to compare implementation, performance and results of linear algebra algorithms implemented using BLAS (CPU), cuBLAS (CUDA on GPU), and GSL, and for the Fast Fourier Transform (FFT) using <a href="https://www.fftw.org/">fftw3</a> (CPU) and cuFFT (CUDA on GPU).
+The objective of this set of programs is to become familiar with the API and compare implementation, performance and results of linear algebra algorithms implemented using BLAS (CPU), cuBLAS (CUDA on GPU), and GSL, and for the Fast Fourier Transform (FFT) using <a href="https://www.fftw.org/">fftw3</a> (CPU) and cuFFT (CUDA on GPU).